MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/data-model-cpp-overview.md

 Logically name spacing things and extending on specific objects allows for the discovery of debugger extension functionality.

-The data model is the way that the new debugger [WinDbg Preview](debugging-using-windbg-preview.md) debugger, shows most things.
+The data model is the way that the new [WinDbg Preview](debugging-using-windbg-preview.md) debugger, shows most things.
 Many elements in the new UI can be queried, extended, or scripted, because they are powered by the data model.
 For more information, see [WinDbg Preview - Data Model](windbg-data-model-preview.md).

 ![Data model explore window showing process and threads](images/windbgx-data-model-process-threads.png)